Head Coach Under-13s

 Palmer also spent time in additional coaching roles while in Virginia Beach, serving as Southeastern District Assistant Head Coach in the Olympic Development Program.
 He was also head coach for Kempsville High School's varsity boys from 2011-13, as well as First Colonial High School's varsity boys assistant coach and junior varsity boys head coach from 2007-11.

 A native of Virginia Beach, Va., Palmer graduated from Old Dominion University in 2010 with a degree in Sports Management.
-He is currently completing his “A” coaching license with U.S. Soccer.
+He currently holds an “A” coaching license.